sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `302 Found` for temporary redirections when a resource is temporarily available at a different URL.
+### Always use `302 Found` for temporary redirections when a resource is temporarily available at a different URL

 Use the `302 Found` status code to indicate that the requested resource is temporarily available at a different URL specified in the `Location` header.
 This tells the client that the resource is temporarily moved and that future requests should still